From the Families

 Anti-Tank Co, 222nd Infantry Regiment

-42nd 'Rainbow' Infantry Division
+42nd ‘Rainbow’ Division

-Erin’s work has given my family such pride in what my Dad accomplished with his company during the war.
+Erin's work has given my family such pride in what my father accomplished with his company during the war.
+We know more than we ever thought possible about his day to day experiences in combat in Europe.
+It has been a heartwarming experience to work with her regarding his memory.

 — Kathy, daughter of PFC Hickey